fabricai/ai-inside/README.md

     -   NOTE!
 You can technically predict only one label even now, but this requires you to discard the other predictions that are generated automatically for other labels
 -   allow DELETE invoices from dataset
     -   most likely just by `DELETE /ai/training-data/invoices/:invoiceId`
--   allow ACTIVATE / DEACTIVATE model(s) so you do not need to pay for the model deployment when you do not need to get predictions
-    -   most likely just by `PUT /integrations/:integrationKey/mlModel/:modelKey`
-    -   then you would have to wait for the model activation until you could use the model for prediction
-    -   e.g. you could decide to run the models between 00:00 - 02:00 every day and thus the model(s) would incur no deployment cost for the rest of 22 hours per day